oneforawe/config-repo/README.md

 ## Development

-Don't forget to add submodules manually when installing them for the first
+Note to self: Don't forget to add submodules manually when installing them for the first
 time:
    `git submodule add https://url/submodule.git path/to/submodule`